hilleer/vscode-tcmerge/README.md

 Extension logo is designed and created by [Mads Uldbæk](https://www.linkedin.com/in/madsuldbaek/).

-Please do not re-use, modify or change it in anyway without contacting and having his approval first.
+Please do not re-use, modify or change it in anyway without contacting him and having his approval first.